Setting Up PCS

-To set up Privilege Control for Servers to work on the Delinea Platform and your network servers, perform the following tasks:
+To set up Privilege Control for Servers to work on the Delinea Platform and start using it, perform the following tasks:

 Step 1: Configure Firewall Ports for PCS